This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Cons: Higher cost, though Morrison Outdoors does have a fantastic program where you can trade in your used baby sleeping bag and get cash back!

 Best For Ages 0-12 months

 Temperature Rating: Warm to -5 F for active play, so probably around freezing for sleeping

 We absolutely LOVE Reima for all things outdoors and kids.
 Their winter gear is fantastic and super warm, so it comes as no surprise that we love their baby sleeping bag as well.
-The Reima Honeycomb is a convertible sleeping bag for baby that can easily switch between being a snowsuit and a sleeping bag with a quick zipper change.
+The Reima Honeycomb is a convertible baby sleeping bag for baby that can easily switch between being a snowsuit and a sleeping bag for camping with a quick zipper change.
 I also love that there are 2 zippers for easy nighttime diaper access.
 This baby sleeping bag is rated warm down to -5 F for outdoor play, so I think that it would keep a baby warm while sleeping until about freezing.